 The research, testing, manufacturing, selling and marketing of investigational drug candidates and approved pharmaceuticals is subject to extensive regulations by the FDA and other regulatory agencies in the United States and other countries.
-We cannot predict with certainty if or when we might submit for regulatory review our investigational drug candidates currently under development, except for Qnexa for which the NDA was submitted to the FDA on December 29, 2009.
+We cannot predict with certainty if or when we might submit for regulatory review our investigational drug candidates currently under development, except for Qnexa for which the NDA was submitted to the FDA on December 29, 2009 and for which we are currently in the process of resubmitting an NDA amendment.
 Even if submitted, the FDA can suspend or modify clinical studies at any time if the agency believes that the patients participating in such studies are being exposed to unacceptable health risks.